TIBCOSoftware/snappydata/docs/howto.md

 //Here X and Y are latitude and longitude columns in raw data frame
 ```

-### Connecting to SQL Database and Importing Data using JDBC
+### Importing Data using JDBC from a relational DB

-The example below demonstrates how to connect to any SQL database using JDBC:

 !!!
 Note:
 	Before you begin, you must install the corresponding JDBC driver.
 To do so, copy the JDBC driver jar file in **/jars** directory located in the home directory and then restart the cluster.

+**TODO: This is a problem- restart the cluster ?
+Must confirm package installation or at least get install_jar tested for this case. **

+The example below demonstrates how to connect to any SQL database using JDBC:

 1. Verify and load the SQL Driver:

 	    Class.forName("com.mysql.jdbc.Driver")

-2. Build the parameters into a JDBC URL to pass into the DataFrame APIs:
+2. Specify all the properties to access the database

         import java.util.Properties
         val jdbcUsername = "USER_NAME"